-14. What is God's ideal for young and old in maintaining a happy home?
+13. What counsel was Titus to give young and old?
 Titus 2:2-9; Eph.
 4:31, 32.

-15. What worthy example did Abraham set us in this regard?
+14. What is recorded concerning Abraham's relationship to his children?
 Gen. 18:19.

 NOTE .- "God called Abraham to be a teacher of His word, He chose him to be the father of a great nation, because He saw that Abraham would instruct his children and his household in the principles of God's law.
 And that which gave power to Abraham's teaching was the influence of his own life.
 His great household consisted of more than a thousand souls, many of them heads of families, and not a few but newly converted from heathenism.
 Such a household required a firm hand at the helm.
 No weak, vacillating methods would suffice.
 Of Abraham God said, 'I know him, that he will command his children and his household after him.'
-Gen. 18:19.
-Yet his authority was exercised with such wisdom and tenderness that hearts were won."-Education, page 187.
+Genesis 18:19.
+Yet his authority was exercised with such wisdom and tenderness that hearts were won." -Education, page 187.